Abe to oversee talks on first-strike capability

-TOKYO - One of Japanese Prime Minister Shinzo Abe's final tasks in office will be to decide on whether to acquire weapons that allow pre-emptive strike capability against enemy missile bases in other countries, local media have reported, citing government sources.
+TOKYO • One of Japanese Prime Minister Shinzo Abe's final tasks in office will be to decide whether to acquire weapons that allow pre-emptive strike capability against enemy missile bases in other countries, local media has reported, citing government sources.

 But this would be diplomatically controversial given Japan's wartime history.
 Some domestic and foreign policy experts have also argued that it is a slippery slope towards aggression and militarism.